NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-69.md

 A day and a night passed- He Yiming cultivated non-stop.

 This moment, his face seemed to have thinned a lot.
-Even his tightly closed two eyes seemed to have depressed towards inside.
+Even his tightly closed two eyes seemed to have pressed towards inside.
 Although it was not yet to the point of being all skin and bones, others would no longer be able to guess his original features.

 Although Withered Tree technique was not an appearance changing technique, the effect aroused due to it could even beat the top appearance changing techniques under the heavens.